kevinxmyr/React-TS-Starter/README.md

 # React + TypeScript + Vite

-# with GSAP, Tailwind installed
+# with GSAP, React-Router-DOM & Tailwind installed

+Dashboard and Home Page is router only. you can modify it.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.